Mexican Institute for Family and Population Research: Establishment

 IMIFAP (Yo Quiero, Yo Puedo) was founded in 1985 by a group of social psychologists, led by Dr. Susan Pick.
 The first program that the organization developed sought to improve sexuality education for women by equipping them with life skills they needed to tear down the psychosocial barriers hindering them from proper accession to health care facilities, personnel, and tools such as contraceptives.
 In Dr. Pick's doctoral research, she had discovered that although many of the women in the communities located on the outskirts of Mexico City liked the idea of family planning, they lacked the possibility to use contraception for several reasons: they did not know how to use or access it, feared social scrutiny, or believed they did not have the right to make these decisions in regards to their health.
 There seemed to be an inherent belief amongst participants that things in life happened to them and that they had little to no control.
 Dr. Pick, in an initial phase of evaluation, interviewed many women who commonly used phrases such as “If God wants it,” “I can't work because my husband would not like that, it is better for me to wait,” or “I shouldn't ask, it is better if I remain quiet.”.
-Thus, IMIFAP (Yo Quiero, Yo Puedo)’s first project to redesign the traditional sexuality education model incorporated FrEE, a methodology that promotes the break down of psychosocial barriers in order to promote an individual's power to choose and commit to personal changes, ultimately leading to a sustainable form of human development as individuals gain the skills to drive change for themselves rather than wait for an outside power to make changes for them.
+Thus, IMIFAP (Yo Quiero, Yo Puedo)’s first project to redesign the traditional sexuality education model incorporated FrEE, a methodology that promotes the breakdown of psychosocial barriers in order to promote an individual's power to choose and commit to personal changes, ultimately leading to a sustainable form of human development as individuals gain the skills to drive change for themselves rather than wait for an outside power to make changes for them.
 Under this methodology, the first program helped the women to develop intrinsic motivation and a sense of empowerment, life skills that built up the women's perceptions of themselves and their abilities to form their futures so that, combined with the sexuality education lessons, the program sustainably improved the health care situation in the region.
 Post-program analysis showed that after receiving IMIFAP (Yo Quiero, Yo Puedo)’s programming, the women not only knew more about the biology behind sex but also reported greater interest in using contraception and visiting the local health clinic.